gabest11/reolink_firmware_patcher/README.md

 There may be other partitions, restore whichever you messed with, but not all are squashfs.
 As long as your bootloader is intact, you are safe.

+#### Another example to unbrick the Doorbell Wifi/PEO (not with the battery) by rewriting the NAND with a programmer.

+Read the contents of the NAND into a file (firmware.bin).
+It sould be 142606336 bytes.

+Extract 06_rootfs.bin and 07_app.bin from the firmware update.
+These are the raw UBI files needed, do no convert them.

+    python3 _insert.py 06_rootfs.bin firmware.bin 0x770000 0x2970000 0x800 0x80
+    python3 _insert.py 07_app.bin firmware.bin 0x2970000 0x3FC0000 0x800 0x80

+0x770000 and 0x2970000 are the offsets in the firmware adjusted by NAND's extra data.
+Every 0x800 bytes you need 0x80 additional. _insert.py will take care of it.

+    0x700000 * 0x880 / 0x800 => 0x770000
+    0x2700000 * 0x880 / 0x800 => 0x2970000

+Write it back to the NAND.